 So, what do we do about them?
 As businesses, with a growing social media presence, it becomes important to get to know the workings of an internet troll—so that you can get rid of them, the moment you spot one.
 This blog is going to help you do that.

 Let’s get one misconception out of the way.
-Not all trolls announce themselves with an obviously anonymous name, or even a fake account.
-Some are at it relentlessly, and have a larger follow list than you’d anticipate.
+Not all trolls announce themselves with an obviously anonymous name or even a fake account.
+Some are at it relentlessly and have a larger follow list than you’d anticipate.
 Some may even discard anonymity and use their real profile details—doesn’t make them any less a troll, as long as they’re haranguing you without provocation.
 There are also times, that it can get a bit confusing.
 It may be hard to tell a troll from a dissatisfied customer or an angry follower.
 Here, take this quick exercise and you’ll see.

 Consider situation A: You’re running a Twitter ad for your brand, and your ad happens to targets anyone who has searched for a specific set of keywords (which are associated with your brand).
 Now there’s a possibility, that any random person on the network can be bombarded with your ad, regardless of their interest towards your brand.
 If this happens multiple times, there’s a chance the user might send you a stinker of a reply.
 Here, it’s important to note, that while responses can seem a bit abrasive, they’re from legitimate people—not all those that disagree with your brand are trolls.

-Now, consider situation B: A Twitter handle that you’ve never engaged with before has tweeted at you once/multiple times with irrelevant content or just strings of expletives.
+Now, consider situation B: A Twitter profile that you’ve never engaged with before has tweeted at you once/multiple times with irrelevant content or just strings of expletives.
 There’s no outreach, or any clear call for redressal; it just screams ‘spam’ even though the tweet has properly constructed sentences without typos and errors, that’s typical of a troll or a bot.